catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 | ◼◼◼◼         | Master       | You have years of experience and in-depth and thorough understanding over your field.
 The only thing that makes a different is raw natural talent. |

-!!! info
 A characters’s skills are determined by their past life experiences, training provided by a faction, personal interests and *experience*.
+In *Character Creation* you choose skills that relate to your background story and role within your faction.

+Assign 1 skill level to any skills chosen at each step.
+You can choose a skill chosen in previous step as long as it makes sense:

-	Choose 3 skills related to your *Origin* and assign 1 skill point to each skill.
+- Choose 3 skills related to your *Origin*

-	Choose 3 skills related to your *profession*, or *role* within your *Faction*.
+- Choose 3 skills related to your *profession*, or *role* within your *Faction*.
 Check your faction description for suggestions.

-	Choose 2 skills as your *personal interests* and assign 1 skill point to each skill.
+- Choose 2 skills as your *personal interests*

-	Spend additional skill points based on **Experience Level** and distribute them as you see fit.
+Finally, spend additional skill points based on **Experience Level** and distribute them as you see fit.
 You should not have more than one skill at Level 4.

+!!! example Kitah
+	Joe is choosing skills for “Kitah” his new character.
+Kitah’s Origin is Slum Kid so Joe accepts the suggested skills of “Alertness”, “Stealth” and “Streetwise”.
+Kitah’s faction is ARC and Joe imagines their role to be a scout or a recon and chooses “Alertness”, “Stealth” and “Fighting”.
+As personal interests, Joe chooses “Hacking” and “MedTech”.
+Skills are now: Fighting 1, Alertness 2, Stealth 2, Streetwise 1, Hacking 1, MedTech 1.
+Since Kitah’s experience level is Professional, Joe can assign 6 skill points to any skills and decides on: Fighting 2, Mobility, Hacking, Troubleshooting and Investigation.
+Their final aptitudes and skills are: **Combat** 0 – Fighting 3; **Education** 1 – Investigation 1(2), MedTech 1(2); **Physical** 2 – Mobility 1 (3); **Social** 1; **Survival** 3 – Alertness 2 (5), Stealth 2 (5), Streetwise 1 (4); **Technical** 1 – Hacking 2 (3), Troubleshooting 1 (2).

 ### Aim
 `Combat`